numbers

 “This is so dumb.”

 “Check this guy,” Jay leafed to a picture this time of a man in his early thirties, a before and after.
-In the first there was a fuller, healthier if puppy-looking quality to his face, but in the after a kind of gaunt, over-exposed shadow had appeared under his cheek bones, luke the contours of an old wreck emerging from the sea.
+In the first there was a fuller, healthier if puppy-looking quality to his face, but in the after a kind of gaunt, over-exposed shadow had appeared under his cheek bones, like the contours of an old wreck emerging from the sea.
 His eyes had taken on glassy, vacant quality that gave him an unusual, morbid appearance.

-“Who is that?”
+“What is that?”

 “That is 8% body fat,” Jay said enthusiastically, “look at this guy!”